 Normally, we try to pick the top four machines for any given category, but in this case, the Giga 5 cried out for inclusion, even though it will be beyond the reach of many would-be buyers.

-It costs an arm and a leg and has some shortcomings, but we have to admit, this machine is a dream come true, and deserves at least an honorable mention on any list talking about the best super automatic espresso machines for home use.
+It costs an arm and a leg and has some shortcomings, but we have to admit, this machine is a dream come true.
+It deserves an honorable mention as one of the best super-automatic espresso machines for home use.

-This is like buying two espresso machines that have been merged together.
+This is like buying two espresso machines that have been merged.
 You get two boilers, two bean hoppers, and two grinders.

-You can order X% of your beans from hopper A, and X% of your beans from hopper B, and create your very own custom coffee blend with each drink you order.
+You can order X% of your beans from Hopper A and X% from Hopper B and create your own custom coffee blend with each drink you order.

 Want a half-caf?
 You can do that with ease.
 Want an exotic blend?
 You can have it at the touch of a button.
-It’s fantastic and will give you an entirely new flavor dimension to explore.
+It’s fantastic and will give you an entirely new flavor dimension.

-In addition to that, the machine has a cutting edge TFT (Thin Film Transistor) display, a massive 87-ounce water tank, and more than two dozen pre-programmed drinks (29, to be precise).
-You can even create a custom menu so that your six favorite drinks are on the main screen for one-touch convenience.
+In addition, the machine has a cutting-edge TFT (Thin Film Transistor) display, a massive 87-ounce water tank, and more than two dozen pre-programmed drinks (29, to be precise).
+You can create a custom menu, so your six favorite drinks are on the main screen for one-touch convenience.

-Despite its awesome feature set, the Giga 5 does have a few shortcomings.
-None of these are deal-breakers, but you’d think that in a machine that costs as much as the Giga 5, there wouldn’t be any shortcomings.
+Despite its awesome feature set, the Giga 5 has shortcomings.
+None of these are deal-breakers, but you’d think there would be no shortcomings in a machine that costs as much as the Giga 5.
 In no particular order, these are:

-Again, none of these are critical design failings, but they left us wanting more, and we hope that in future model upgrades, the Giga 5 will incorporate all of the above.
+Again, none of these are critical design failings, but they left us wanting more, and we hope that the Giga 5 will incorporate all of the above in future model upgrades.

 Final Thoughts: Best Bean-to-Cup Coffee Machines for Home 2024

-As we said before, in the end, it comes down to a good understanding of precisely what you’re looking for in a machine, and exactly what you want it to do for you.
+As we said before, it ultimately comes down to a good understanding of what you’re looking for in a machine and exactly what you want it to do.

-We stand by the DeLonghi Gran Dama as our top pick for the one touch, “bean to brew” category, but we understand that everyone’s got different tastes and preferences.
+We stand by the DeLonghi Gran Dama as our top pick for the one-touch, ” bean-to-brew” category, but we understand that everyone has different tastes and preferences.

 Given that, here are some reasons one of the other machines might be a better fit for you, your family, and your lifestyle:

-And that brings us to you.
+That brings us to you.
 What’s in your wallet?
-No, sorry, which machine is the best fit for your home?
+No, sorry.
+Which machine is the best fit for your home?

 Official Gaggia Milano Support